pedrojorgeviana/Kaspersky_TDF_ByCountry/EN/README.en.md

 # Proof of Concept - IP Reputation Filtering by Country
+> **WARNING:** This script is provided as a Proof of Concept (PoC) for educational and demonstrative purposes only.
+It is not an official Kaspersky tool and does not offer functionality guarantees or support.
+Use it at your own risk and always validate the results in your environment.

 This project allows filtering records from a JSON file containing Threat Data Feeds from the **Kaspersky Threat Intelligence Portal**, which includes IP reputation data based on the **ISO 3166-1 alpha-2 country code**.
 The primary goal is to process large datasets, identify specific records by country, and generate a filtered file with the results.